gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

 `````
 let g:tex_flavor = 'latex'           " Vim ships with some support for plain TeX, ConTeXt, and LaTeX files.
 This means that the `.tex` extension is ambiguous.
 Vimtex is only activated for LaTeX files with 'filetype' set to `tex`.
 let g:vimtex_view_method = 'mupdf'   "  Set the pdf viewer.
 MuPDF supports forward and backward search via xdotool.
 For backward search use :VimtexRSearch command.
 Forward search will only take you to the correct page.
 Backward search will take you to the line in Vim that corresponds to the first line of the current page in MuPDF.
+let g:vimtex_compiler_latexmk= {'options' : ['-pdf', '-shell-escape', '-verbose', '-file-line-error', '-synctex=1', '-interaction=nonstopmode',],} " we need to enable -shell-escape to be able to use externalization library for avioiding recompiling unchanged diagrams/graphs created using tikz/pgfplots
 `````
 Note that by default the following desired options are already there:
 * latexmk is the compiler which does compilation as soon as you save the file (continous compilation, better than live preview)